 Best Snacks for Athletes Between Games

 It can be helpful for athletes to know what snacks to pack for a full-day competition.
 Having the right foods and beverages available can help ensure athletes are fueled to compete through the final buzzer.
-Let’s take a look at the best snacks for athletes between games to meet their sports nutrition needs.

 Pre-Game Meal: Nutrition Foundation for the Day

-Prior to planning snacks, athletes will want to make sure to start the day off with a well-planned pre-game meal.
 The pre-game meal should include a good source of carbohydrates and a moderate amount of lean protein.
-In addition, the meal should be low in fat and fiber.
-The pre-game meal will provide the nutrition foundation needed to support your upcoming day of competition.
+In addition, the meal should be relatively low in fat and fiber.

 Example pre-game meals may include: